 Tip: You can also find direct flights to San Andres from Panama city.
 However, flying here from other parts of Latin America is much more costly and involves some immigration hurdles.

 Unfortunately, there is a tourist entry tax that is called the Tourist Card.
-This seems to go up every year but currently costs 124,000 Colombian pesos as of 2022.
+This seems to go up every year but currently costs 124,000 Colombian pesos (around $30) as of 2023.

 When I was planning my trip, it was difficult to find a reliable source on where to actually buy this.
 However, I can confirm that you do need to purchase this card at your airport of departure.
 This isn't very clear, but your airline is responsible for selling this tourist card to you.